Awardee Communications and Branding Toolkit

 Media Communications Review

-Email your project implementation Technical Assistance Advocate and cc the Communications Manager at media@cleanmobiltiyoptions.org using the subject “CMO PRESS MATERIAL FOR REVIEW: [Org Name]” and include:
+Email your cohort facilitator and cc the Communications Manager at media@cleanmobilityoptions.org using the subject “CMO PRESS MATERIAL FOR REVIEW: [Org Name]” and include:

-1. What type of communication, i.e. press release, media advisory, media statement, media invitation, etc.
+1. What type of communication (i.e. press release, media advisory, media statement, media invitation, etc.) you are submitting for review.

 CARB Speaker Request

-Email your project implementation Technical Assistance Advocate and cc the Communications Manager at media@cleanmobiltiyoptions.org using the subject “CMO CARB SPEAKER REQUEST: [Org Name]” and include:
+Email your cohort facilitator and cc the Communications Manager at media@cleanmobilityoptions.org using the subject “CMO CARB SPEAKER REQUEST: [Org Name]” and include:

-1. A summary of the event including the date, location and all event activities.
+1. A summary of the event including the confirmed date, time, location, and all event activities.

-2. The “Run of Show” which includes all other speakers, their talking points and the line-up with when the CARB representative will speak.
+2. The “Run of Show” which includes all other speakers confirmed/invited and the time slot on when the CARB representative will speak.

 ACCESSIBILITY REQUIREMENTS